-The following statements are generally true – but there are exceptions.
+The following statements are generally true – but there are exceptions, including breed specific traits that are not covered here.
 This information is not meant to be a complete manual on cat genetics.
-For more information, please refer to books on the subject.
+For more information, please refer to more comprehensive books on the subject.

 - Two colorpointed parents cannot produce a non-colorpointed offspring.

-- A white cat must have a white parent.
+- A white kitten must have at least one white parent.

-- A white cat breeds as both a white (which you see) and a masked color (which you don’t see) and can produce based on both white and the unseen color/pattern.
-The masked color/pattern must be determined, based on the white’s pedigree and the offspring produced in a controlled breeding, in order to effectively predict the color/pattern of the expected offspring.
+- The color white masks the underlying genetic coloration of the cat.
+A white cat breeds as both a white (the color you see) and as the masked coloration (which you don’t see).
+The masked color/pattern can be determined through genetic testing, based on the white cat’s pedigree, and/or through the analysis of the coloration of offspring.
 Interestingly, white kittens may have a small spot of color on top of their heads when born.
-This color should be noted as it is the color that the white is masking and the color that the cat will breed as when an adult.
-The spot of color may be visible for several months, but often disappears as the kitten matures.
+This color should be noted as it can indicate the color that the white is masking.
+The spot of color may be visible for several months, but usually disappears as the kitten matures.

 - Two longhair parents cannot produce a shorthair kitten.